Trismegiste/what-is-the-answer-to-life-the-universe-and-everything/README.md

 The unique controller scans the directory /views/answer for [Twig][3] templates and renders randomly one of them.

-Currently you can haZ [PureCSS][4] but I will consider to add another CSS framework like Twitter Bootstrap or Zurb Foundation.
+Currently you can haZ [PureCSS][4] but I will consider to add another CSS framework like Twitter Bootstrap. or Zurb Foundation.

+## What about javascript ?

+No javascript will be added.
+Use HTML5 and CSS3 to make fancy animations, that's the challenge.

+## Requirements

+Prefer mobile devices and last versions of modern browsers (Chrome, Firefox, IE >= 10 )

 [1]: http://kottke.org/08/02/single-serving-sites
 [42]: http://en.wikipedia.org/wiki/Douglas_Adams